Performance report for Discover

 - Choose which dimension to show by selecting a data grouping tab in the table.
 The dimension defines how data is grouped.
-Discover supports grouping only by page or country.
+Discover supports the dimensions of page and country.

-- Optionally Compare dimension groups: for example, you can compare results from Brazil and China.
+- Optionally compare dimension groups: for example, you can compare impressions from Brazil and China.

 All page metrics are assigned to the canonical URL, not the page where the user lands when they click a Discover result.
 This means that if you have a page with both AMP and desktop versions, all metrics will be credited to, and viewable in, the desktop property (which is usually the canonical property).

-You can filter data by date, page, or country.
+You can filter data by date, page, country, or Discover appearance type.

 To add a filter:

-- Click the + NEW label next to the existing type and date filters on the page.
+- Click the + NEW label next to the existing filters on the page.

 To remove a filter:

-- Click next to an existing filter.
+- Click the X next to an existing filter.
 You cannot remove the date filter.

 To modify a filter: